Ryan Tannehill Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Matchup vs. Houston

-- In six matchups against the Texans, Tannehill averaged 230.3 passing yards per game, 1.2 yards less than his over/under in Sunday's game.
+- Tannehill averages 230.3 passing yards per game in six matchups against the Texans, 2.2 fewer yards his over/under in Sunday's game.

-- Tannehill threw a touchdown pass five times and multiple TDs in three of those games against the Texans.

 - Note: Tannehill's stats vs. Texans date back to 2016.

-- The 253.4 passing yards the Texans give up per game makes them the NFL's 20th-ranked pass defense this season.
+- The 253.4 yards per game the Texans are conceding through the air makes them the NFL's 20th-ranked pass defense.

-- The Texans have conceded 23 passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.
+- At 1.4 passing TDs allowed per game, the Texans defense is ranked 10th in the NFL.

 Recent Performances

-- Tannehill has 482 passing yards (160.7 ypg) to lead Tennessee, completing 73.4% of his throws and recording three touchdown passes with one interception over his last three games.
+- Tannehill has thrown for 482 yards (160.7 ypg) on 58-of-79 passing with three touchdowns and one interception over his last three games.

-- He also has 47 rushing yards on 12 carries (with one touchdown), averaging 15.7 yards per game.
+- He's also rushed 12 times for 47 yards and one touchdown, averaging 15.7 yards per game.

 Tannehill's Tennessee Teammates